 Kunz et al. (2006a) provides another evaluation of the endocrine activity of 3-BC.
 They determined the estrogen activity of 23 UV filters using recombinant yeast carrying the estrogen receptor of rainbow trout (rtERa) and made comparisons with yeast carrying the human hERa for receptor specificity.
-The rtERa is based on transactivation of rtERa and induction of β -galactosidase leading to a color change.
+The rtERa is based on transactivation of rtERa and induction of $\beta$ -galactosidase leading to a color change.
 The induction is strictly dependent on the presence of rtERa and estrogens.
-When an active ligand (i.e., 17βestradiol or an estrogenic UV filter) binds to the receptor, β -galactosidase is synthesized and secreted into the medium, leading to acatalytic hydrolysis of o-nitrophenyl- β galactopyranoisd (ONPG) and resulting in the development of a yellow color, which was measured as absorbance at 405 nm.
+When an active ligand (i.e., 178estradiol or an estrogenic UV filter) binds to the receptor, β-galactosidase is synthesized and secreted into the medium, leading to acatalytic hydrolysis of o-nitrophenyl-βgalactopyranoisd (ONPG) and resulting in the development of a yellow color, which was measured as absorbance at 405 nm.
 The assay was performed using 96-well microplates.
 Three rows contained serially diluted positive control E2, one row the ethanol blank and four rows contained the UV filter in quadruplicates with increasing concentrations.
-Results described for hERa are identical to those published in (Kunz and Fent, 2006) with an EC50 of 310 μ M and a submaximal dose response curve resulting in maximal 21 % activation.
-Also for the rtERa 3-BC caused receptor activation in a full dose response manner.
+Results described for hERa are identical to those published in (Kunz and Fent, 2006) with an EC ${50}$ of 310 $\mu M$ and a submaximal dose response curve resulting in maximal 21 % activation.
+Also for the rtERa 3-BC caused receptor activation in a full dose-response manner.
 But similar to the hERa, the maximal activation (27 %) observed at several tests concentrations was far away from the maximal activation of E2.
-However, with an EC50 of 12.2 μ M 3-BC was much more potent at the rtERa compared to the hERa.
+However, with an EC50 of 12.2 $\mu$ M 3-BC was much more potent at the rtERa than at the hERa.

-In summary the cell free receptor binding studies seem to indicate that 3-BC is not able to replace E2 at the hER α but does replace E2 at the ER β .
-On the other hand cell based test results unambigously show that 3-BC - or its metabolites - is an ER agonist in vitro and that it activates both the human ER α and ER β at similar concentrations.
-Results indicate that fish ER α might be more susceptible to 3-BC than human ER α .
+In summary the cell free receptor binding studies indicate that 3-BC is not able to replace E2 at the hER $\alpha$ but that it does replace E2 at the ER $\beta$ .
+On the other hand cell based test results unambigously show that 3-BC - or its metabolites - is an ER agonist in vitro and that it activates both the human ER $\alpha$ and ER $\beta$ at similar concentrations.
+Results indicate that fish ER $\alpha$ might be more susceptible to 3-BC than human ER $\alpha$ .
 Regarding the metabolism of 3-BC, the Scientific Committee on Consumer Safety (SCCS) opinion summarises studies from hepatocytes, rats and humans indicating that 3-(4-hydroxybenzylidene) camphene is the major metabolite of 3-BC (SCCS, 2013).
-Thus, via metabolism a still lipophilic and phenolic 3-BC derivate is formed, which in analogy to known alkyl phenols (e.g. nonylphenol) contains a structural alert for binding to the active site of the hER α .
+Thus, via metabolism a still lipophilic and phenolic 3-BC derivate is formed, which in analogy to known alkyl phenols (e.g. nonylphenol) contains a structural alert for binding to the active site of the hER $\alpha$ .

 In combination with the available knowledge about the 3-BC metabolism, the presented in vitro results indicate that the estrogenic activity of 3-BC might be caused mainly by its main phenolic metabolite.
 However, 3-BC itself may exhibit antiestrogenic activity by binding to the ERa at a different binding site compared to the E2 binding cavity but at very high concentrations only.
+Additionally, it has to be taken into account that the test substance might be a mixture of stereoisomers, which could have different biological activities.
+From the studies description it is not possible to conclude on the isomeric pattern used and analytical data that could provide information on the exact identity of the test substances used are not available.

 All cell based tests showed positive results i.e. activation of the receptors or cell proliferation due to the activation of ER systems.
-The strength of effects differ between the tests and the cell systems used.
+The strength of the effects differ between the tests and the cell systems used.
 This can be explained by the test design if metabolism is taken into account.